 1. Look For Experience With Your Function.

-A lot of clients want their resume writer to have experience in writing resumes for people in their industry.
+A lot of clients want their resume writers to have experience in writing resumes for people in their industry.

 While industry experience is somewhat important, it’s much more critical for your would-be resume writer to have experience in writing resumes for your role type.